Banca Romana scandal: Giolitti's counter attack

 Increasing the crisis, the Giolitti and the Crispi-Tanlongo camp leaked documents to the detriment of both politicians.
-The trial against Tanlongo and other directors of the bank for embezzlement and other fraudulent practices began on May 2, 1894.
+The trial against Tanlongo and other directors of the bank for embezzlement and other fraudulent practices began on 2 May 1894.
 Testimony at the trial revealed that Giolitti had been aware of the condition of the Banca Romana in 1889, but had held back that information.
 Giolitti also allegedly received money from the bank for election purposes.
 Emotions at the trial sometimes ran high; once leading to an adjournment due to a fierce fist-fight between former Minister Luigi Miceli and a Bank Inspector, who testified against Miceli.
-The acquittal of Bernardo Tanlongo and the other Banca Romana defendants in July 1894 freed Giolitti's successor as Prime Minister, Francesco Crispi, to engage in open warfare against Giolitti.
-Tanlongo and his co-defendants were acquitted on the grounds that the "major criminals are elsewhere" – an obvious reference to Giolitti (and a striking contrast to the sentences passed on the leaders of the Fasci Siciliani).
+The acquittal of Bernardo Tanlongo and the other Banca Romana defendants, which occurred in July 1894, freed Giolitti's successor as Prime Minister, Francesco Crispi, to engage in open warfare against Giolitti.
+Tanlongo and his co-defendants were acquitted on the grounds that the "major criminals are elsewhere" – an obvious reference to Giolitti and a striking contrast to the sentences passed on the leaders of the Fasci Siciliani.
 In September 1894 Crispi subsequently ordered the prosecution of police officials for abstracting documents from Tanlongo's house that allegedly incriminated Giolitti.

 Giolitti now had an opportunity to counter-attack, releasing a package of documents compromising Crispi with evidence that he had concealed from the parliamentary inquiry financial transactions and debts contracted by Crispi, his family and friends with the Banca Romana.
-On December 11, 1894, the package – known as the "Giolitti envelope" – was handed to the President of the Chamber of Deputies.
+On 11 December 1894 the package – known as the "Giolitti envelope" – was handed to the President of the Chamber of Deputies.
 A committee of five was appointed to examine the new evidence, including Felice Cavallotti, one of Crispi's main allies.
 However, confronted with the new facts he realised that Giolitti had been misjudged.
 Notes of the Banca Romana cashier implicated Prime Minister Crispi (with several drafts and a note for 1,050,000 lire), as well as the former president of the Chamber, Giuseppe Zanardelli, Giolitti's former Treasury Minister, Bernardino Grimaldi and other ex-Ministers.
 Some journalists received 200,000 lire and others 75,000 lire for press and election services.
 Letters from Bernardo Tanlongo explained that the deficit of the bank was due to disbursements to Ministers, Senators and members of the press.